-During the day, we will hear about patient-driven innovations, how patients can improve healthcare and how research can be improved with the help of active patients.
+During the day, we learned about patient-driven innovations, how patients can improve healthcare and how research can be improved with the help of active patients.
+Below you can see the videos from the different parts of the program.

 09:00 – 10:00